 A Splinter of Ice is set in Moscow in 1987.
 As the cold war begins to thaw, Britain’s greatest living novelist Graham Greene meets with his old MI6 boss, Kim Philby, Britain’s greatest spy … and traitor.
 Click here to book tickets.

 The creators of critically acclaimed ‘The Simon & Garfunkel Story’ have created a socially distanced ‘unplugged’ performance for the show’s hometown of Malvern!
 Shadowing the same West End and International show that our seasoned audience know well and love, this duo show chronicles the story of two young boys from Queens, New York who went on to become the world’s most successful music duo of all time.
 Click here to book tickets.

 Tickets are also available for the previously announced world premiere stage production of Looking Good Dead, starring award-winning actor and EastEnders icon, Adam Woodyatt, along with Alan Ayckbourn’s comic masterpiece Absurd Person Singular, and the classic must-see thriller The Woman in Black.

-We are now taking bookings by phone on 01684 892277 (weekdays, 10am-12noon), alternatively you can book online at any time.
-Performances taking place before June 21st will be sold at half capacity in line with Government guidelines.
+We are now taking bookings by phone on 01684 892277 (Monday-Saturday, 9:30am-8pm), alternatively you can book online at any time.
+Performances taking place before July 19th will be sold at half capacity in line with Government guidelines.
 Thereafter, performances may initially be sold at half capacity in case restrictions remain, although capacities may increase if not.
 Please check the website before your visit to find the most up-to-date information regarding social distancing and face coverings, or please call the box office and we will be happy to assist you.